 Investing time and resources in staff wellbeing is good for everyone and makes financial sense.

-Meeting staff wellbeing needs helps reduce sick leave and ensures that absences are shorter and more manageable.
+• Reduced sick leave and absenteeism – meeting staff wellbeing needs helps reduce sick leave and ensures that absences are shorter and more manageable.

 Work is an important part of most people’s lives, providing more than just an income.
 It can give us purpose, achievement, self-esteem, and opportunities to socialise, make friends and connect with others.